nhantien/grant-program-analytics/docs/UploadData.md

 # Other Datasets
 ## Step 1: Name Datasets Appropriately
-When you upload datasets, make sure the file name follows our naming convention.
-Please check the table below, or refer to [our data lake schema](DataLakeSchema.md) for the details.
+When you upload datasets, make sure the file name follows our naming convention, and the column names are consistent with our database schema.
+Please check the table below refer to [our data lake schema](DataLakeSchema.md) for the naming convention, and [data catalogue](DataCatalogue.md) for column names.

 | Data Type | Naming Convention | Example |
 | --------- | ----------------- | ------- |